factorial-io/phabalicious/docs/configuration.md

 ### Configuration of the laravel-method

-* `laravelRootFolder` folder where the package.json is located, defaults to the (git-) root-folder.
+* `laravel.rootFolder` folder where the package.json is located, defaults to the (git-) root-folder.
 * `artisanTasks`:
   * `reset`: (array) A list of aritsan tasks to execute for the `reset`-command.
 Default is
     - `config:cache`